EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 ![Second Step](https://github.com/EmmanuelLefevre/MarkdownImg/blob/main/git_pull_script_config_environement_variable_step_2.png)

 Repeat operation for the username...

-⚠️ You might need to restart your computer so that the environment variables are correctly applied.
+⚠️ You might need to restart your computer in order that the environment variables will be correctly applied.

 ***